What is Dangerous Driving

 However, the maximum penalty which may be imposed in the Crown Court for this offence is two years in prison, a fine, or both.

 If you have received a court summons for dangerous driving you definitely will need to seek some advice.
 The allegation is extremely serious and if you are not entirely comfortable with court procedure and the law in this area, you may put yourself at a huge disadvantage.
 No amount of watching Judge Judy will prepare you for it!

 If you're intending to defend the allegation, it's likely that you'll be facing an experienced prosecutor with a wealth of knowledge, which is likely to be extremely intimidating.
 Even if you're not defending the allegation, it's important to have someone on your side to present your mitigation clearly to ensure you get the best possible result.

-We will give you genuine honest advice about the prospects of success of your case should you choose to defend it.
-Of course the ultimate decision to defend an allegation is yours.
+We will give you genuine honest advice about the prospects of the success of your case should you choose to defend it.
+Of course, the ultimate decision to defend an allegation is yours.

 See also Careless Driving.